IBM/knative-routing-tutorial/README.md

 curl helloworld-go-default.mycluster6-f2c6cdc6801be85fd188b09d006f13e3-0000.us-south.containers.appdomain.cloud
 ```

-You should see a response message `Hello Go Sample v1!`
+You should see a response message, `Hello Go Sample v1!`

 ## Roll out of a new version of the application